vert-x3/vertx-web-site/README.md

 Run `mvn site-deploy` to publish the site to your GitHub account.
 Configure the correct URL to your repository in the `pom.xml` file.

+## Update contributors

+Run `gulp update-contributors` to retrieve a list of people who contributed to Vert.x projects (i.e. projects from the `vert-x3` organisation on GitHub).

+The gulp task creates a lot of requests against the GitHub API.
+GitHub limits the number of requests for anonymous clients.
+In order to increase the limit you need a client ID and secret.
+Go to https://github.com/settings/developers and register a new application.
+Then edit `github.json` and enter your client ID and secret.

+Do not commit your client ID and secret to the repository!
+In order to avoid that you accidentally publish your credentials, run `git update-index --assume-unchanged github.json`.
+Git will then ignore all local changes to the `github.json` file.